HewlettPackard/python-opsramp/README.md

 that I ran into that are not obvious from the API docs.

 ### Scope
-At this time (June 2019) the scope of this binding is very narrow, mostly around the RBA automation functionality of OpsRamp, but the basic framework is here and the scope will increase incrementally over time.
+At this time (June 2019) the basic framework of this library is in place and the scope will increase incrementally over time.

-Note however that all of our wrapper objects provide an `api()` callable that returns an object that can be used to access REST URLs further down the API tree where we have not written a specific wrapper class here yet.
+Note however that all of our wrapper objects provide an `api` property that returns an object that can be used to access REST URLs further down the API tree where we have not written a specific wrapper class here yet.